I. General Information

 The explanation and examples above are intended to give you a good idea of the major categories of information we maintain and most of the ways we use that information.
 However, it is not intended to be an exhaustive list of all the information we maintain and all the ways that information might be used.

 Our clients are permitted to use the information we provide for a limited purpose.
-Our clients may use our data only for lawfully conducted marketing or for things related to marketing (such as cleaning their customer lists or verification of data they already have).
+Our clients may use our data only for lawfully conducted marketing or for things related to lawful marketing (such as cleaning their customer lists or verification of data they already have).
 No other purpose is allowed.

 This means that our clients are prohibited from using our data for any purpose or in any way that might violate any U.S. federal or state laws that protects your privacy or consumer rights.
 Among those are the CAN-SPAM Act (intended to reduce unwanted email solicitations); the Telephone Consumer Protection Act of 1991 (intended to reduce unwanted telephone solicitations) as well as the privacy and best practice policies set out by the Data and Marketing Association (“DMA”).

-We do not provide personal information on any person under 18 years old.
+We do not provide or possess personal information on any person under 18 years old.
 We may identify households with children present (with or without age ranges) or consumer activity that may indicate the presence of a child (such as purchasing toys), but no personally identifiable information regarding minors is ever kept by us or provided by us.

-We do not collect, store, or use personal information that falls into any of the following categories, either directly on our sites or from third-party data providers, nor do we ever sell this information to our clients:
+We do not collect, store, share, or use personal information that falls into any of the following categories, either directly on our sites or from third-party data providers, nor do we ever sell this information to our clients:

 - personal signatures (other than in regard to agreements we may sign with our clients)